JohnMurga/HashTWM/README.md

     Mod + h/l - Shift split offset
     Mod + z/x - Increase/Decrease number of windows in main area
     Mod + c - Close foreground window
-    Mod + Space - Switch between tiling modes, Vertical/Horizontal stack, Grid, and Fullscreen Mod + y - Display foreground window class (For use with -i or -a parameters) Mod + u - Toggle lock cursor mode.
+    Mod + b - Toggle border for selected window on or off Mod + Space - Switch between tiling modes, Vertical/Horizontal stack, Grid, and Fullscreen Mod + y - Display foreground window class (For use with -i or -a parameters) Mod + u - Toggle lock cursor mode.
 In this mode cursor is locked inside the active window